mozilla/data-docs/src/cookbooks/data_modeling/where_to_store.md

 # Introduction

+Mozilla’s current setup allows for the implementation of data modeling and business logic in different locations e.g BigQuery or Looker.
+The purpose of this document is to provide guidelines to decide where to store a new asset and to review pull requests that implement them.

 For the purposes of this documentation, the analytics data model is defined as the set of data assets designed to collect meaningful data from our raw datasets and structure it for an efficient understanding and analysis of our products, business processes and events.

-Mozilla’s current setup allows for the implementation of data modeling and business logic in different locations e.g BigQuery or Looker.
-The purpose of this document is to provide guidelines to decide where to store a new asset.

 ##What to check in a Pull Request in Looker